markyoder/wasp_clone/wasphive/README.md

     line:43 column:5 - Validation Error: inside minimum occurrence checks against "../../bad_string" which does not return a valid number
 ```

   - ***Notes:*** This input fails to validate against the provided schema because `valueone` only occurs 9 times under its parent context when its `MinOccurs` rule in the schema denotes that it should occur at least 10 times. `valuetwo` should occur at least 15 times under its parent context, because its `MinOccurs` rules in the schema contains a path to `"../control"`.
 A relative lookup from `valuetwo` to `"../control"` yields one integer with the value `15`.
 However, `valuetwo` only occurs 14 times under its parent.
-The second `test` element in the input has zero `valueone` elements, when there should be at least 10 as previously described.
+The second `test` element in the input has zero `valueone` elements when there should be at least 10 as previously described.

 ### MaxOccurs Details and Examples